Live in Canada 2005: The Dark Secret

-Live in Canada 2005: The Dark Secret, released in 2006, is the first live album by the symphonic power metal band Rhapsody.
+Live in Canada 2005: The Dark Secret is the first live album by the Italian symphonic power metal band Rhapsody.
 It was recorded on 14 June 2005 at the Métropolis in Montreal, Canada, during the first part of the Demons, Dragons and Warriors World Tour.

 It is the last release of the band under the name Rhapsody.
-They changed their named to Rhapsody of Fire later that year.
+They changed their name to Rhapsody of Fire later that year.